SCHayworth/5-15-Test-Average-And-Grade/README.md

 ### calc_average function
     START
-      PASS IN: arbitrary number of scores
+      PASS IN: list of scores
       SET score accumulator to 0
-      FOR each argument
+      FOR each item in score list
         INCREMENT score accumulator by score
       ENDFOR
-      CALCULATE average by dividing the score accumulator by the number of scores PASS OUT: average
+      CALCULATE average by dividing the score accumulator by the number of items in the list PASS OUT: average
     END